-You have to be fairly motivated to walk the Camino de Santiago from St Jean Pied de Port in France to Santiago de Compostela in North West Spain – as it is 800km.
+There are many reasons why people walk the Camino de Santiago, but you have to be fairly motivated to walk the Camino from St Jean Pied de Port in France to Santiago de Compostela in North West Spain – as it is 800km.
 Usually 800km with your rucksack on your back containing everything you need for a month.
 Sleeping in hostels with strangers, communal showers, and no privacy.

-To many this does not sound like a holiday or a good use of their precious time, however, more than 100,000 people walk one of the Camino routes in Spain each year – and the numbers keep growing.
-Pilgrims, as they are called, come from all over the world and put themselves through physical hardship, subjecting their body to the rigors of walking between 25 and 30km a day – day after day.
+To many, this does not sound like a holiday or a good use of their precious time.
+However, more than 100,000 people walk one of the Camino routes in Spain each year – and the numbers keep growing.
+Pilgrims, as they are called, come from all over the world and put themselves through physical hardship, subjecting their bodies to the rigors of walking between 25 and 30km a day – day after day.
 It really is quite a feat in our modern convenience orientated life.

 So why walk the Camino de Santiago?

-And on the Camino you do.
-The pace of life is slower, you are not subjected to advertising, and social media and the internet seems like another world.
-Imagine for a month not being in a taxi, a car, bus or any other mode of transport – only walking.
+And on the Camino, you do.
+The pace of life is slower; you are not subjected to advertising, and social media and the internet seem like another world.
+Imagine for a month not being in a taxi, a car, a bus, or any other mode of transport – only walking.
 You don’t have TV, ubiquitous email, and mobile phones.

-If you manage to just walk in the day and not think about all the days ahead, walk at your own pace, do your own Camino – there can be a tremendous sense of accomplishment at the end.
+If you manage to walk in the day and not think about all the days ahead, walk at your own pace, and do your own Camino – there can be a tremendous sense of accomplishment at the end.
 However, there can also be an anti-climax.
-What next, is often a common thought?
+What’s next is often a common thought.
 What, no more walking?
-I felt a bit lost not walking – I was so used to walking all day every day.
+I felt a bit lost not walking – I was so used to walking all day, every day.

 Yes, lots of people walk the Camino de Santiago for religious reasons.
 There are “holy years” on the Camino where the feast day of St James falls on a Sunday.
 During a holy year, the door of Forgiveness in Santiago Cathedral is opened.
-During a Holy Year, all pilgrims can have a plenary indulgence for the forgiveness of sins – this is dependant on certain conditions.
-The next holy year is not until 2021, however, 2016 has been declared the Holy Year of Mercy.
-During the previous Holy Years, the number of pilgrims on the route increases dramatically.
+During a Holy Year, all pilgrims can have a plenary indulgence for the forgiveness of sins – this is dependent on certain conditions.
+The next holy year is not until 2021.
+However, 2016 has been declared the Holy Year of Mercy.
+During the previous Holy Years, the number of pilgrims on the route increased dramatically.

 No matter your reasons for taking on the challenge of the Camino, most people thoroughly enjoy their Camino experience.
-I talked to almost strangers about subject matters that I wouldn’t discuss normally; others pilgrims were the same.
+I talked to strangers about subject matters that I wouldn’t discuss normally; other pilgrims were the same.
 Friendships build as you find yourself walking at the same pace as others; groups form that end up calling themselves a Camino family.
-For me, I was especially lucky as I met my wife to be there.
+For me, I was especially lucky as I met my wife there.